Farina03/image-gallery/README.md

   3. **Count** of total number of selected images.
   4. **Delete** the selected images.

 For dragging and dropping, the **dnd-kit library** is used.
-No external state management libraries is used.
+No external state management libraries are used.

 ### Deployment